opencaesar/jpl-rosetta-extension/README.md

 ## Usage

-Once the extension is installed (see above), it can be used on an OML project using the JPL vocabularies in a Rosetta workspace as follows:
+Once the extension is installed (see above), it can be used on an OML project using the IMCE vocabularies in a Rosetta workspace as follows:

 - Right click on the project and select Configure -> Convert to Modeling Project
 - Right click on the project (one more time) and select Viewpoints Selection.
-Check the JPL option.
+Check the IMCE option.
 - Double click on the file representations.aird to open its editor.
 - From the Representation section, click on the New... button and select one of the representation kinds to create.
 - Give the representation a meaningful name, and click Next.
 Select a description bundle ontology and click Finish.